 1. Eat slow-release carbs

-Choose slow-release carbs such as oats as well as wholegrain versions of bread, rice and pasta – these supply a steady supply of fuel for the body so you don’t end up running on ‘empty’.
-In our Healthy Diet Plan, we've focused on slow-release carbs such as in our brown rice salad for lunch (pictured above) and many of the breakfasts, which include a healthy chocolate porridge (yes, you read that right) and a delicious nutty muesli.
+Choose slow-release carbs such as oats, as well as wholegrain versions of bread, rice and pasta – these supply a steady source of fuel for the body so you don’t end up running on empty.
+In our Healthy Diet Plan, we’ve focused on slow-release carbs in wholegrain pasta dishes and some of the breakfasts, such as a creamy bircher.
 Sign up to get all the recipes.

 2. Balance your macros

-'Macros' or 'macronutrients' refers to carbs, protein and fat.
-Even if you choose slow-release carbs (such as wholegrain varieties) eating too much of them can make you feel lethargic.
-All the recipes in our Healthy Diet Plan are designed to provide a good balance between complex carbs and healthy fats (such as those in nuts and avocado) and lean protein (such as beans, fish and fillet steak – pictured above).
+‘Macros’ or ‘macronutrients’ refer to carbs, protein and fat.
+Even if you choose slow-release carbs, such as wholegrain varieties, eating too much of them can make you feel lethargic.
+All the recipes in our Healthy Diet Plan are designed to provide a good balance between complex carbs and healthy fats – such as those in nuts, seeds and avocado – as well as lean protein, such as beans, lean cuts of meat and fish (pictured above).